 If you wish, you can send us draft versions of the documents you are going to submit so we can check them.
 This way, when you present the final documentation, you can be sure it meets all the requirements and that collection will be guaranteed.

-We also have a Translation Service you may use when you receive a letter of credit in a language you do not speak.
 Remember, it is important to understand the terms and conditions, since your presentation of the correct documents depends on your understanding of what is required.

 What advantages does it offer exporters?

 - You are guaranteed to collect payment provided you present documents that meet the requirements in terms of timeframe and format.

 - You can start exporting to unknown markets, since the letter of credit is a secure method of collecting on payments owing to you.

 - It allows you to arrange finance if collection is deferred: often, the price of the invoice charged when granting finance to the importer is higher than the cost of anticiparte with Cajamar Caja Rural.

 - All letters of credit should comply by the Uniform Customs and Practices for Documentary Credits drafted by the International Chamber of Commerce: UCP 600, 2007 revision.
 These are internationally accepted rules that you should know.